– Low emission farming

 Read more about the project here: GMSR.DK (in Danish).

-Agroecology-TRANSECT is a 4 year trans-disciplinary and trans-European project which starts in September 2022.
+Agroecology-TRANSECT is a 4 year trans-disciplinary and trans-European project which started in September 2022.
 The project aims to contribute to releasing the full potential of agroecology for European agriculture by strengthening the knowledge base for farmers and advisors, as well as supporting decision makers.

 Agroecology is a holistic and integrated approach that simultaneously applies ecological and social concepts and principles to the design and management of sustainable agriculture and food systems.
 It seeks to optimize the interactions between plants, animals, humans and the environment while also addressing the need for socially equitable food systems within which people can exercise choice over what they eat and how and where it is produced.
 Agroecology is concurrently a science, a set of practices and a social movement and has evolved as a concept over recent decades to expand in scope from a focus on fields and farms to encompass the entirety of agriculture and food systems.
 It now represents a transdisciplinary field that includes the ecological, socio-cultural, technological, economic, and political dimensions of food systems, from production to consumption (FAO, 2022).